By Laura Wallace | July 13, 2017

 Delegate to the right person.

 You have 100 tasks to complete on a daily (or hourly) basis.
 Who is best fit to take some of those items off of your plate?
-Is there someone in your office that is best fit for organization that can help you with your schedule?
+Is there someone in your office that is best fit for an organization that can help you with your schedule?
 Even delegating outside of your organization can be beneficial.
 Take your branding and marketing for instance.
 You may have the know-how to perform these tasks, but how could someone outside of your organization better propel your brand?
 You’ll gain new ideas and see better results, not to mention have some free time back!

 Get out of the way.